slkycg/TLB-YOLO/README.md

  # Test
 1. Pretrained Checkpoints
 You can use our pretrained checkpoints for test process.

-Download pre-trained model and put it in here.
+Download pre-trained model and put it in [here](https://drive.google.com/file/d/1LeKgdNpkk_rawu37uH0JJ0JMk13TrBgq/view?usp=drive_link).

-⭐⭐ The new weight is available at small_EDSR_MF

-⭐⭐The google drive link is small_EDSR_MF

 2. Begin to test